-Growing up in Geelong gave Anita Barrett incredible access to Victoria’s Surf Coast, Bellarine region and parklands where she naturally developed an innate love of the natural world.
+Growing up in Geelong gave Anita Barrett excellent access to Victoria’s Surf Coast, Bellarine region and parklands, where she naturally developed an innate love of the natural world.

-Throughout her life, Anita has always lived with anxiety and finds immersion in nature cultivates emotional wealth and often seeks the natural environment on a regular basis making her feel alive, grateful and guaranteed to get her creative juices flowing.
+Throughout her life, Anita has always lived with anxiety.
+She finds immersion in nature cultivates emotional wealth and often seeks the natural environment regularly, making her feel alive, grateful and guaranteed to get her creative juices flowing.

-Anita has a passion for sketching and documenting her experiences, trying to capture the calmness of the moment, also showing her appreciation for shapes and lines found in nature.
-Her sketchbooks have become a personal record and visual journey of creative calm, and they are an integral part of her art practice.
+Anita has a passion for sketching and documenting her experiences, trying to capture the moment’s calmness and showing her appreciation for natural shapes and lines.
+Her sketchbooks have become a personal record and visual journey of creative calm and are an integral part of her art practice.

 Anita’s artwork can be described as impressionism with an abstract format and is known for painting within a circular shape, so they command attention but with a soft edge.

-Predominantly working with acrylic paint, charcoal, graphite and Indian Ink on canvas or wood, she starts by sketching on the image then builds the picture in layers with thin and thick coats of paint, scratching and rubbing back in areas to reveal underlying colours and leaving graphite marks to feature showing the original drawing and charcoal marks for texture.
+Working with acrylic paint, charcoal, graphite and Indian Ink on canvas or wood, she starts by sketching the image.
+Then builds the picture in layers with colour, scratching and rubbing back in areas to reveal underlying colours and leaving graphite marks to feature, showing the original drawing and charcoal marks for texture.

-Anita has always loved to draw ever since she was young and in 2005 decided to study art at Latrobe Fine Art School in Geelong casually for a year and ever since then has been refining her painting techniques.
+Anita has always loved to draw since she was young and, in 2005, decided to study art at Latrobe Fine Art School in Geelong casually for a year and has been refining her painting techniques.

-Along the way she has painted commissions, sold works in art shows throughout Victoria where she received a highly recommended award, sold works through retail outlets and cafes in Geelong and Melbourne and has had her artwork in six galleries.
+Along the way, she has painted commissions, sold works in art shows throughout Victoria, received a highly recommended award, sold pieces through retail outlets and cafes in Geelong and Melbourne, and had her artwork in six galleries.

-Deciding to take her artwork to the next level in 2015 has been a transformative journey and since then has held four solo shows, has been part of five group shows sold works throughout Australia and overseas.
+Deciding to take her artwork to the next level in 2015 has been a transformative journey, and since then, she has held five solo shows and has been part of five group shows sold works throughout Australia and overseas.